etiennejacquot/nekRSvs5000/nekRS/README.md

 # nekRS

-This directory contains the necessary scripts to run a nekRS simulation, along with a step-by-step log documenting the setup and execution process.
+This directory contains the necessary scripts to run a nekRS simulation in `turbPipePeriodic`, along with a step-by-step log file (`nekRS log`) documenting the setup and execution process.